mbreughe/CarND-Behavioral-Cloning-P3/writeup_report.md

 Another challenge I had, was the fact that after multiple training runs (over 60) I wasn't able to find a good correction factor for the steering angles when using left and right images: https://discussions.udacity.com/t/multiple-cameras-how-to-tune/709391.
 I suspect the Cropping2D image was also preventing me from finding this factor.
 This however, significantly reduced the amount of training data I could have used (by 66% !!)

 Instead of quiting with a pretty good model (for not being able to crop images), I investigated different strategies to fix the initial cropping issue.
 I ended up creating a custom Lambda layer in Keras, that does the cropping for me.
 Building the layer itself costed me about an hour, which was a very good investment.
 The car was able to drive through bend 2 and even bend 3 without providing specialized data for it.
 Using this pretrained model, I was able to get through the whole track by providing additional training data for bend 4.
 This model is saved as **model.h5**, is less smooth than model_no_crop.h5, but drives multiple laps successfully.
 Because of its shaky behavior, I would probably not assign it as my designated driver just yet :).
+The video in **run1.mp4** is a reflection of this model.

 #### 2. An appropriate model architecture has been employed